-From multicultural influences to ancient traditions and modern adaptations, here’s Peruvian-Canadian Carla Bragagnini’s guide to Peru’s cuisine!
-(Part 1)
+From multicultural influences to ancient traditions and modern adaptations, here’s Peruvian-Canadian Carla Bragagnini’s guide to Peru’s spectacular cuisine.

 A ride through downtown Lima reveals endless chifa restaurants, bakeries, cebicherias, outdoor markets and street food stands.
 Lima, Arequipa and other major Peruvian cities have a strong cultural identity that is built on food – well, and soccer! – and rightly so (on both accounts).
 In a process impossible to recreate, Peruvian cuisine has evolved from centuries of varied cultural influences to make it what it is today: a mouthwatering flavour explosion hardly found anywhere else (in my humble opinion!).

 It all started with bold experimentation that cultivated and enhanced native ingredients found in Peru’s three rich and distinct regions: the Pacific Coast, the Andes Mountains and the Amazon Rainforest.
 Culinary indigenous foundations were then sprinkled with European-influenced flavours, and mixed with a spoonful of Asian and African traditions, which came from a wave of immigration.

 With so many outside influences, Peru’s national identity has been hard to pinpoint, but food has helped the country and its citizens find their authenticity and cultural pride.
 You’ll definitely have to make a detour on the way to Machu Picchu to try some of the country’s most famous dishes.

 In recent years, the country’s cuisine has been recognized internationally, particularly due to the opening of Peruvian restaurants in places like Los Angeles, London and New York.
 The New York Times has called Peruvian cuisine “one of the world’s most important” due to its multicultural fusion, and if you’ve ever tasted it, I have no doubt you’ll agree.